DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 ---
-title: Developing on the API
+title: Getting started
-weight: 4
+weight: 2
 ---

-# Developing on the API
+# Getting started

 The OpenAPI spec from which this documentation is generated is [available in YAML format](/lead-providers/api-docs/v1/api_spec.yml).